 Course Overview

-Introduction to theoretical computer science including formal languages, automata theory, Turing machines, and computability
+Introduction to theoretical computer science including formal languages, automata theory, Turing machines, computability and, most importantly, complexity classes.

 If you liked the argument about why no computer can solve certain problems in finite time, such as the halting problem and various tiling problems, then this course could be of interest to you.

-The course will cover fundamental questions about the nature of automation, models of computation, computability, and how to classify problems by their computational complexity, simply by looking at their formal description.
+The course is about acquiring a way of thinking, based on computation, complexity, information and randomness: the course will cover fundamental questions about the nature of automation, models of computation, computability, and how to classify problems by their computational complexity, simply by looking at their formal description.
 The answers to these questions form the very foundations of computer science, from programming language principles, to algorithm design.
 Furthermore, the study of complexity and information is increasingly recognized as a fundamental area of Mathematics and is a key ingredient in the study of chaotic and self-organizing phenomena in Physics and the Natural sciences.
 See Grad school catalog for a the catalog description of course.